Brian Melancon

-Brian Melancon (born May 28, 1982) is a retired American mixed martial artist who most recently competed in the UFC's Welterweight division.
-A professional competitor from 2009-2013, Melancon also formerly competed for Strikeforce, Bellator, and Legacy FC.
+Brian Melancon (born May 28, 1982) is an American retired mixed martial artist who competed in the UFC's Welterweight division.
+A professional competitor from 2009 until 2013, Melancon also competed for Strikeforce, Bellator, and Legacy FC.

 Background

 Born in Houston but raised in Groves, Tx.
 Melancon played baseball, competing at Port Neches-Groves High School.
 Melancon then attended Lamar University and pursued a career in physical therapy, later earning a master's degree from the University of Texas Medical Branch.
 At the age of 24, Melancon began training in mixed martial arts to keep himself in shape.

 Mixed martial arts career

 Early career

 Melancon compiled a 5−1 record before signing with Strikeforce.

 Strikeforce

 Melancon made his promotional debut against Isaac Vallie-Flagg at Strikeforce: Overeem vs. Werdum.
 He lost the fight via split decision.

 Melancon next faced Felipe Portela at Strikeforce Challengers: Larkin vs. Rossborough and won via unanimous decision.